heisluft/ModdingPlugin/README.md

 - All game versions available are supported.
 If you have got a missing version, feel free to contact me.
 - For generating your mc source code use the task 'regenSrc'.
 **Be Careful:** `It will wipe out your previously made changes, save your Patches!`
-- For generating a run config use 'genBSLRun', this will automatically register a run config for IntelliJ.
-The config may be added to via task config:
-    ```groovy
-    genBSLRun {
-        jvmArgs.addAll "myArgs"
-        appArgs.add "myAppArg"
-    }
-    ```
+- The Code is run using the `launchMC` task.
+By default this just launches BSL without *any* arguments, customise it to adjust Environment Vars, VM Options and Program Arguments.
 - You will need to add all your sourceSets to the classpath manually.
-This can be done by configuring the `makeCPFile` task:
+This can be done by configuring the `genCPFiles` task:
     ```groovy
-    makeCPFile {
+    genCPFiles {
         paths.addAll sourceSets.getByName("main").output.classesDirs
         paths.add sourceSets.getByName("main").output.resourcesDir
     }
     ```
 ## History
-This plugin started out as an attempt to streamline my many .sh files for working with Minecraft Classc into a more mature Toolchain, making it easy to start mapping attempts for a diverse version range.
+This plugin started out as an attempt to streamline my many .sh files for working with Minecraft classic into a more mature Toolchain, making it easy to start mapping attempts for a diverse version range.

-I originally started decompiling and deobfuscating old Minecraft versions as a Real Life test case for my Deobfuscation Tool Library, initially i used LegacyLancher from the forge team for launching the game, but soon I had a much more outlandish idea: How about launching with McModLauncher, on a JPMS enabled configuration?
+I originally started decompiling and deobfuscating old Minecraft versions as a Real Life test case for my Deobfuscation Tool Library, initially using LegacyLancher from the forge team for launching the game, but soon I had a much more outlandish idea: How about launching with McModLauncher, on a JPMS enabled configuration?

 ## Shoutouts
-- Mojang, and Notch for creating this beautiful game
+- Mojang, for creating this beautiful game
-- cpw et al for creating LegacyLauncher and ModLauncher
+- cpw et al., for creating LegacyLauncher and ModLauncher
-- The MinecraftForge team for creating Artifactural.